jessi910/JS-Shopping-Safe-Online-PowerPoint-Guide-Cybersecurity-/README.md

 # shopping-safe-online-guide
-A beginner friendly guide to safe online shopping practices created as a cybersecurity awareness project.
+A beginner friendly guide to safe online shopping practices created as a cybersecurity awareness project.This presentation highlights practical strategies to help individuals protect their personal and financial information while shopping online.
+Topics covered include identifying secure websites, avoiding scams, using strong passwords, and understanding safe payment methods.
+Designed with non-technical users in mind, this guide aims to promote safe digital habits and reduce the risk of falling victim to online fraud.
+It serves as both an educational tool and a reminder of the importance of cybersecurity in everyday activities.